nvim-telekasten/telekasten.nvim/README.md

 ### 0.3 Configure your own colors
-Telekasten.nvim allows you to color your `[[links]]` by providing two syntax groups:
+Telekasten.nvim allows you to color your `[[links]]` and `#tags` by providing the following syntax groups:

 - `tkLink` : the link title inside the brackets
 - `tkBrackets` : the brackets surrounding the link title
 - `tkHighlight` : ==highlighted== text (non-standard markdown)
+- `tkTag` :  well, tags

-The last one, `tkHighlight`, has nothing to do with links but I added it anyway, since I like highlighting text when taking notes 😄.
+`tkHighlight`, has nothing to do with links but I added it anyway, since I like highlighting text when taking notes 😄.

 I also like the navigation buttons of the calendar to appear less prevalent, so I also redefine the `CalNavi` class.